cliffren/PENCIL/README.md

 ## What is it

-PENCIL is a novel supervised learning framework to identify subpopulations associated with **categorical** or **continuous** phenotypes from single-cell data.
-Otherwise, by embedding a feature selection function into this flexible framework, PENCIL can also make it possible to **select informative features** and identify cell subpopulations simultaneously.
-The workflow of PENCIL is shown in the following figure:
+PENCIL is a supervised learning framework to identify high-confidence phenotype-associated subpopulations from single-cell data (PENCIL).
+PENCIL is flexible to take either categorical phenotypes or continuous variables as inputs by changing the prediction function.
+By embedding a feature selection function into this flexible framework, PENCIL is able to select informative features and identify phenotypic cell subpopulations simultaneously.
+The workflow of PENCIL is depicted in the following figure:

 <p align="center">
   <img src="./pics/PENCIL_overview.jpg" width = "600" alt="method" align=center />